wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-update-azure-service.md

 -   D: Destroyed
 -   E: Destroyed

->Note that, in the above list, the E: drive represents the role’s root drive, and should not be hard-coded.
+>Note that, in the above list, the E: drive represents the role's root drive, and should not be hard-coded.
 Instead, use the %RoleRoot% environment variable to represent the drive.

 >To minimize the downtime when upgrading a single-instance service, deploy a new multi-instance service to the staging server and perform a VIP swap.

-During an automatic update, the Azure Fabric Controller periodically evaluates the health of the cloud service to determine when it’s safe to walk the next UD.
+During an automatic update, the Azure Fabric Controller periodically evaluates the health of the cloud service to determine when it's safe to walk the next UD.
 This health evaluation is performed on a per-role basis and considers only instances in the latest version (i.e. instances from UDs that have already been walked).
 It verifies that a minimum number of role instances, for each role, have achieved a satisfactory terminal state.

 ### Role Instance Start Timeout
 The Fabric Controller will wait 30 minutes for each role instance to reach a Started state.
 If the timeout duration elapses, the Fabric Controller will continue walking to the next role instance.